Cyst Removal in Manhattan: Epidermoid, Sebaceous & Pilar Cysts

 Common Symptoms of Skin Cysts

 Skin cysts can develop on nearly any part of the body and vary in size, appearance, and discomfort level.
-Recognizing the symptoms of a skin cyst can help you determine when to seek treatment from a dermatologist.
-The most common signs of a skin cyst include:
+If you notice any of the following symptoms, prompt evaluation by a board-certified dermatologist can help prevent complications such as infection or scarring:

-• A visible lump or bump under the skin – Often round or dome-shaped, the lump may move slightly when touched.
+A visible lump or bump under the skin: Often round or dome-shaped, the lump may move slightly when touched.

 Common Areas Where Skin Cysts Develop